shennyg/us-national-debt-widget/README.md

 # US National Debt Widget

-The debt widgets aka "debt clocks" I found[^1] weren't available over a secure connection, this one doesn't require an external website, just upload a single file to your server.
+The debt widgets aka "debt clocks" I found<a href="#fn1"><sup>1</sup></a> weren't available over a secure connection, this one doesn't require an external website, just upload a single file to your server.

 # Usage